ilia-luk/.dotfiles-mac/README.md

 ```

 step 5: change `.tool-version` to include the versions you selected to serve as global versions

+step 6: if you changed `.tool-version`, run `sync-dotfiles` to sync changes.

 ### Enable catppuccin for bat and bat-extras